-CrossFit is the same as with bodybuilding, strongman, yoga, running and all other sports disciplines in that it generates a lot of followers, diehard fans and notable personalities.
-CrossFit has become a huge sport, and as a result gained lot of spectators and competitors at different levels.
+CrossFit is the same as with bodybuilding, strongman, yoga, running and all other sports disciplines in that it generates a lot of followers, diehard fans, and notable personalities.
+CrossFit has become a huge sport, and as a result, gained a lot of spectators and competitors at different levels.

 CrossFit is meant to be an inclusive training program.
 Everyone is truly welcome.
 You are not expected to be the next Rich Froning; just do what you can and constantly challenge yourself to new heights.
 That’s it.

 Why Is CrossFit So Controversial?

 There’s plenty of dislike happening in the world of CrossFit, but no one’s sure how and when it started.
 Yes, CrossFit has its own set of flaws much like any other sport or training program.
 The business model may be more focused on churning out coaches in quantity, some of the programs might come off as silly, and some athletes may be too hardcore for the public, but in the end, it’s all about discovering something you love and doing it.
 The bottom line is to get fit!